About Us

 - Vaka Tautua (visiting Pacific communities in Auckland).

-People First New Zealand is at the forefront of this initiative doing visits across Aotearoa New Zealand.
+People First New Zealand is leading this work and visiting people all around Aotearoa New Zealand.

 Safeguarding